cmusphinx/g2p-seq2seq/README.md

 The tool does Grapheme-to-Phoneme (G2P) conversion using transformer model from tensor2tensor toolkit [1].
 A lot of approaches in sequence modeling and transduction problems use recurrent neural networks.
-But, transformer model architecture eschews recurrence and instead relies entirely on an attenction mechanism to draw global dependencies between input and output [2].
+But, transformer model architecture eschews recurrence and instead relies entirely on an attention mechanism to draw global dependencies between input and output [2].

 This implementation is based on python